fuzzymfx/fuzzymfx.github.io/content/dough.md

   - ~~Add support for rendering **nested syntax**~~
   - Address the color storage issue for multiline elements, ensuring ANSI escape sequences are properly stripped.
   - Enhance rendering for complex markdown elements like links within headings or lists.
+    - ~~Improve the rendering of elements within lists.~~
+    - Improve the rendering of elements within blockquotes.
   - Refine color correction post-alignment for a seamless visual experience.
   - Provide comprehensive support for common Markdown syntax, including thematic breaks.
     -Improve the rendering of thematic breaks